web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 ![](<../../.gitbook/assets/create-new-analysis-step4-sample2.PNG>)

 5\.
 Now you can click the "Chart" tab and generate charts in a semi-automatic pattern!
-Here we would like to visulize the result with a line chart.
+Here we would like to visualize the result with a line chart.
 Select "LineChart" in the dropdown menu and click "Add" button.
 Type a "Title" and select the data sources for "X column" and "Y column".
 Now just click the "Run" button and the chart will be generated!

 ![](<../../.gitbook/assets/create-new-analysis-step5-sample2.PNG>)